ga-wdi-lessons/angular-resources/readme.md

     }
 ```

-Out of the box, this gives us several methods for our newly defined `Grumble` service...
+Out of the box, this gives us several methods for our newly defined `Grumble` factory...

 * `GrumbleFactory.get`
 * `GrumbleFactory.save`